johnliu55tw/debian-packaging/README.md

 > **Note:** Make sure your packages are built and published!

-In order to install the package from your PPA, you have to add the PPA to your
+In order to install the package from your PPA, you have to add it to your
 system:

 ```bash